syncfusion-content/ej2-grid-docs/ej2-javascript/grid/selection/check-box-selection.md

 domainurl: ##DomainURL##
 ---

-# Check box selection in ##Platform_Name## Grid control
+# Check box selection in ##Platform_Name## Grid component

-Checkbox selection provides an option to select multiple grid records with help of checkbox in each row.
+Checkbox selection in the Grid component allows you to provide an option to select multiple records by using a checkbox in each row.
+This feature is particularly useful when you need to perform bulk actions or operations on selected records within the Grid.

-To render the checkbox in each grid row, you need to use checkbox column with type as `checkbox` using the  column [`type`](../../api/grid/column/#type) property.
+To render checkbox in each grid row, you need to use checkbox column with type as **checkbox** using column [type](../../api/grid/column/#type) property.

+Here's an example of how to enable check box selection using `type` property in the Grid component:

 {% if page.publishingplatform == "typescript" %}